ArisGr/SPMalloc/README.md

   > 3000

-  this means that the algorithm must place the first 1 kB to optane, the next 2 kB after that to Dram, and the next 3 kB to Optane.This process continues until all entries in the file are processed, ensuring that memory is allocated according to the algorithm's placement strategy.
+  this means that the algorithm must place the first 1 kB to optane, the next 2 kB after that to Dram, and the next 3 kB to Optane.
+This process continues until all entries in the file are processed, ensuring that memory is allocated according to the algorithm's placement strategy.

 - **functions.cpp** : This file includes the new/delete functions from C++, which are simply redirected to the custom functions of the .c file (e.g. custom_allocator.c).